dronereal/wind_plugin_gazebo_sim/README.md

 you should add this to the model, which should be influenced by the wind

 I simulate zephyr airplane model.
-It's my example:
+In my case:

     <include>
       <uri>model://zephyr_with_ardupilot</uri>